-Getting ready to fulfil a Property Improvement Plan or looking for hotel design ideas and inspiration?
+Are you ready to fulfill a Property Improvement Plan, or are you looking for hotel design ideas and inspiration?

 To get you started, we’ve got five design tips for hotels from the hospitality renovation experts here at Amerail Systems

 1. Pay Attention to Trends & Increase Curb Appeal

 To design a hotel that will appeal to travelers, you must consider what is trending in design at the time.
 Also, consider what future design trends may look like.

 Curb appeal is vital in winning over guests because whichever hotel has the most welcoming curb appeal will likely win the traveler.

 Currently, the top design trends in the hotel industry include:

 - Natural Looking Materials (faux wood, stone, brick, etc.)